Danial-Ahari/CD-Read-and-Error-Correction/README.md

-# RCEU-2023
+# CD Read and Error Correction
-Host-based CD-ROM Data Recovery
+Part of a project on Host-based CD-ROM Data Recovery

 ## Acknowledgements